top of page

 Supporting Digestive Health at Home

-You can help maintain good GI health by:
+You can help maintain good GI health by following these guidelines:

 For kittens, proper early nutrition and parasite prevention are especially important.